StJudeWasHere/seonaut/README.md

 # SEOnaut
 [![Go Report Card](https://goreportcard.com/badge/github.com/stjudewashere/seonaut)](https://goreportcard.com/report/github.com/stjudewashere/seonaut) [![GitHub](https://img.shields.io/github/license/StJudeWasHere/seonaut)](LICENSE) [![GitHub Workflow Status](https://img.shields.io/github/actions/workflow/status/StJudeWasHere/seonaut/test.yml)](https://github.com/StJudeWasHere/seonaut/actions/workflows/test.yml)

-SEOnaut is an open source SEO auditing tool that checks your website for any issues that might be affecting your search engine rankings.
-It will look at your entire site and give you a report with a list of any problems it finds, organized by how important they are to fix.
+SEOnaut is an open-source SEO auditing tool designed to analyze websites for issues that may impact search engine rankings.
+It performs a comprehensive site scan and generates a report detailing any identified issues, organized by severity and potential impact on SEO.

-The issues on your website are organized into three categories based on their level of severity and potential impact on your search engine rankings.
-SEOnaut can identify broken links to prevent 404 not found errors, temporary or permanent redirects and redirect loops, missing or duplicated meta tags, missing or incorrectly ordered headings and more.
+SEOnaut categorizes issues into three levels of severity: critical, high, and low.
+The tool can detect various SEO-related problems, such as broken links (to avoid 404 errors), redirect issues (temporary, permanent, or loops), missing or duplicate meta tags, incorrectly ordered headings, and more.

 A hosted version of SEOnaut is available at [seonaut.org](https://seonaut.org).